-- supplying hygiene kits with toothpaste, toilet paper, soap and other essentials
+- hygiene kits with toothpaste, soap, toilet paper and other essentials

-The International Committee of the Red Cross has been able to cross frontlines and deliver humanitarian aid to areas like Aleppo, Homs and rural Damascus, as well as assisting the millions of Syrians who have fled to neighbouring Lebanon, Jordan, Turkey and Iraq.
-Red Cross calls on all parties to the conflict to comply with international humanitarian law (the laws of war) and refrain from harming civilians as well as protect medical personnel and allow humanitarian workers to bring help.
+Red Cross calls on all parties to the conflict to comply with international humanitarian law (the laws of war) and refrain from harming civilians, protect medical personnel and allow humanitarian workers to bring help.